snenyl/cameraSystem/README.md

 <img src="screenshots/screenShot (1).png" alt="screenshot">

+> **Note:** This FS25 port keeps feature parity with the original FS22 release while updating the scripting layer and configuration for the Farming Simulator 25 engine.

 This modification gives the possibility of adding cameras, e.g. a discharge pipe camera or a rear view camera.
 You can easily switch between added cameras which are displayed as HUD.
 As standard, some of the originally available vehicles and implements were equipped with camera configurations.
 <br/>